Skip Navigation

 2.1.2 - Federal GHG Emissions Regulation

-The Heavy-duty Vehicle and Engine Greenhouse Gas Emission Regulations establish progressively more stringent emission standards for 2014 to 2027 model year heavy-duty vehicles, such as pick-ups, semi-trucks, garbage trucks, and buses.
+The Heavy-duty Vehicle and Engine Greenhouse Gas Emission Regulations establish progressively more stringent emission standards for 2014 to 2027 and subsequent model year heavy-duty vehicles, such as pick-ups, semi-trucks, garbage trucks, and buses.

 The federal Greenhouse Gas Pollution Pricing Act (GGPPA) establishes the legal framework and authority for the federal carbon pricing system throughout Canada.
 The GGPPA acts as a backstop and only applies to those provinces and territories that do not have a carbon pricing system that meets the federal benchmark.
 The GGPPA is comprised of two parts.
 Part 1 involves a carbon levy imposed on small producers and users of carbon fuels (Federal Carbon Levy).
 Part 2 is an output-based pricing system (OBPS) that applies to large facilities emitting 50,000 tonnes of carbon dioxide equivalent (CO2e) or more per year.
 The price of a tonne of carbon under the GGPPA is C$80 per tonne for 2024 and it is scheduled to increase by C$15/tonne each year until it reaches C$170 per tonne in 2030.
-As of July 1, 2024, the Federal Carbon Levy applies in Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, the Yukon and Nunavut.
-The federal OBPS applies to certain large emitters in Saskatchewan and all large emitters in Manitoba, Prince Edward Island, the Yukon and Nunavut.
+As of April 1, 2025, the federal government set the federal fuel charge rates for the Federal Carbon Levy to zero and removed the requirements for provinces and territories to have a consumer-facing carbon price.
+There will likely be broader amendments to the GGPPA in the immediate future.
+The federal OBPS applies to all large emitters in Manitoba, Prince Edward Island, the Yukon and Nunavut.
+All other provinces and territories have their own large emitters regimes in lieu of the federal OBPS.

 2.2 - Provincial Air Emissions Regulation